 destroyed.
 The young hobbits, Frodo Baggins and Samwise Gamgee, are on

-a quest to destroy the “one ring.”
+a quest to destroy the “One Ring.”
 They must go into the dark land

-of Mordor, and cast it into
+of Mordor and cast the Ring into

-the pits of Mt.
-Doom,
+the pits of Mount Doom,

 to destroy it.
 All this while being hunted by the Dark Lord’s minions.